value-for-fable

 Concrete scenarios for the personas value-for-fable actually fits — and what changes day-one when you adopt it.

-Indie developer building a coding assistant
+Indie hacker building a content pipeline

-DevOps engineer optimizing CI/CD inference costs
+DevOps engineer optimizing CI inference spend

 Use Cases